 The statue of the king is moulded in relief within a quatrilobed cartouche with garlands in the spandrels.

-The group this is a part of represents the first attempt to make porcelain in Portugal.
+The represents the first attempt to make porcelain in Portugal.
 Lieutenant Colonel Bartholemeu da Costa discovered small amounts of kaolin in some fire clays being tested for the building of kilns to be used in a foundry at the army arsenal in Lisbon in 1773 and produced a handful of experimental pieces of porcelain.

 Because only small amounts of kaolin could be found at the time, da Costa’s experiments were limited to small plaques, medals and cameos.
 These were cast from the moulds created by the sculptor Machado de Castro and his colleague Joao Figuerido, a medallist who became the director of the engraving school at the arsenal.
 These were originally believed to have been made at the Fabrica do Cojo in Aveiro but it is now thought that the pieces from this early trial period may have been fired in the kilns of Real Fabrica do Rato, the royal faience factory in Lisbon.